This article is work in progress. Last update: May 2026.

 7. Friesland

-Welcome to Friesland (Fryslân in West Frisian), a proud northern province of the Netherlands where the locals fiercely cherish their own language and unique culture.
-Known for its slow pace and vast open spaces, Friesland invites visitors to unwind amid nature, water, and timeless traditions.
+Friesland (Fryslân in West Frisian) is a proud northern province of the Netherlands where the locals fiercely cherish their own language (Frisian) and unique culture.
+A destination known for its slow pace and vast open spaces, Friesland invites visitors to unwind amid nature, water, and timeless traditions.
 The province boasts four national parks, an intricate network of navigable waterways, and the largest chain of connected inland lakes in Europe.

 Friesland is not only vast – if you count its water areas, it’s the country’s largest province – but also diverse.
 Its 18 municipalities include coastal expanses, centuries-old cities, and the beloved Wadden Islands: Vlieland, Terschelling, Ameland, and Schiermonnikoog, each accessible by ferry and famed for their beaches, dunes, and teeming birdlife.
-The capital, Leeuwarden, began as a 10th-century trading post and flourished to become a thriving cultural and commercial center.
-Today, it’s a vibrant city, home to historic architecture, lively markets, green parks, and universities, attracting both locals and visitors.
+The capital, Leeuwarden, is a vibrant city, home to historic architecture, lively markets, green parks, and universities, attracting both locals and visitors.

 Friesland’s landscape is defined by water.
 The province’s position embraces both the IJsselmeer and the Wadden Sea, with interconnected lakes and winding canals drawing boaters and water sports enthusiasts from all over Europe.
-The Elfstedentocht, a legendary long-distance ice skating race passing through eleven historic Friesland cities, remains iconic, even if it’s rarely held now due to warmer winters.
+It’s the home of Elfstedentocht, a legendary long-distance ice skating race passing through eleven historic Friesland cities, which remains iconic, even if it’s rarely held now due to warmer winters.
 These eleven cities, including Leeuwarden, Sneek, Dokkum, Harlingen, Bolsward, and others, are well worth a visit for their charm and history.
-In 2018, each gained an artistic fountain, adding contemporary flair to ancient streets.
+In 2018, each city received an artistic fountain, adding contemporary flair to ancient streets.

-Adventure-seekers can try “mud walking” (wadlopen) at low tide on the Wadden Sea mudflats, a striking way to witness the region’s tidal rhythms and marine life – just be sure to go with a guide.
+Adventure-seekers can try “mud walking” (wadlopen) at low tide on the Wadden Sea mudflats, an interesting way to witness the region’s tidal rhythms and marine life – just make sure you go with a guide and not end up in the news because you had to be picked up with the helicopter.
 The nearby islands are popular getaways, with car-free Vlieland standing out as a peaceful haven.
 Terschelling hosts the vibrant Oerol arts festival, while Schiermonnikoog is itself a national park, prized for tranquil nature.

-Waterways dominate Friesland, from major lakes like Sneekermeer and Fluessen to countless canals and rivers.
-The province’s boating infrastructure is superb, with rental options and even free mooring spots like De Marrekrite.
-The Afsluitdijk, a monumental dam that links Friesland with North Holland, both protects against the sea and serves as a busy roadway.
+Because waterways dominate Friesland, the province’s boating infrastructure is great, with rental options and even free mooring spots like De Marrekrite.
+The Afsluitdijk is also located in Friesland.
+This is a monumental dam that links Friesland with North Holland, protecting against the sea and serving as a roadway.

 For culture, Friesland has much to offer.
 Leeuwarden’s Fries Museum, the Natuurmuseum Fryslân, and De Oldehove tower are highlights.
 Visit Franeker’s Eise Eisinga Planetarium, the Maritime Museum and Waterpoort in Sneek, Harlingen’s harbors and museums, and the Wadden Center on the Afsluitdijk.
-The province is also renowned for its “dark sky parks” – places like Lauwersmeer and the Boschplaat on Terschelling, where minimal light pollution lets visitors enjoy star-filled nights.
+The province is also renowned for its dark sky parks, like the Boschplaat on Terschelling, where minimal light pollution lets visitors enjoy star-filled nights.

 About Friesland: history, attractions, nature – know before you go